johnkerl/miller/docs/src/manpage.md

                                 csv` is the same as `--ocsv`.

 FLATTEN-UNFLATTEN FLAGS
-       These flags control how Miller converts record values which are maps or arrays, when input is JSON and ouput is non-JSON (flattening) or input is non-JSON and output is JSON (unflattening).
+       These flags control how Miller converts record values which are maps or arrays, when input is JSON and output is non-JSON (flattening) or input is non-JSON and output is JSON (unflattening).

        See the Flatten/unflatten doc page for more information.